frontegg/java-sdk/README.md

 ## Frontegg SDK

-You can find all frontegg sdk dependencies under [here](https://search.maven.org/search?q=com.frontegg.sdk)
+You can find all frontegg sdk dependencies [here](https://search.maven.org/search?q=com.frontegg.sdk)

 Frontegg's sdk provides an easy to use library to authenticate and integrate with frontegg as a vendor.